 Step 6: Initiate gap remediation (planning)

-With a detailed overview of your compliance gaps, it’s time to start with remediation workflows.
-This entails processes such as:
+With a detailed overview of your compliance gaps, start with remediation workflows.
+This includes:

-- Conducting staff training so that teams understand any updated roles and controls
+• Conducting staff training so teams understand updated roles and responsibilities

 Start by creating a list prioritizing all gaps based on their potential business impact.
 That way, you can address high-risk or time-sensitive issues first.